kmogatas/cse15l-lab-reports/lab-report-4.md

 ---
 > **Review question for Snippet 2**

 I believe that there is not a possible small code change that will make my program work for Snippet 2 that uses nested parentheses, brackets, and escaped brackets.
-I feel this because we would have to take into consideration all the necessary nested parenthesis and brackets.
-Above this checking, we have to see if this formatting is within the correct order, and if there are some afterwards and within the code, which can take a bit of lines.
+I feel this because I would have to take into consideration all the necessary nested parenthesis and brackets.
+Above this checking, I have to see if this formatting is within the correct order, and if there are some afterwards and within the code, which can take a bit of lines.

 >## **Snippet 3**